Home Articles FAQ Site Map

-There are quotes above, because many debtors claim they were not served, even when they were properly served.
-If they really were not served, there would have been no judgment, because proof of service is the first thing a judge will check for.
+There are quotes above, because many judgment debtors that claim they were not served; even when they were properly served.
+Usually, if they really were not served, there would have been no judgment, because proof of service is the first thing the judge will check for.

-The many ways people can be served lawsuit papers, range from personal service by a sheriff, to sub-service by a process server, to (worst of all) service by publication in a newspaper.
+The many ways people can be served lawsuit papers, range from personal service by a Sheriff, to sub-service by a process server, to (worst of all) service by publication in a newspaper.
 Service by publication in a newspaper in 1940 made sense.
-Service by newspaper today makes very little sense.
+Service by an old-fashioned newspaper today makes very little sense.

-99.99% of the time, it is a default judgment that the debtor tries to vacate.
-Very rarely, a debtor shows up in court, then years later claims reasons such as they were on some kind of drug, or had a mental problem, or they were under duress, and they now want the judgment overturned.
+When the debtor tries to vacate the judgment, 99.99% of the time, it is a default judgment.
+Very rarely, a debtor will show up in court, then years later claim reasons such as they were on some kind of drug, or had a mental problem, or they were under duress, and they now want the judgment overturned.

-When the proof of service is rock solid, and it is personally served by a sheriff or a (still active) registered process server, it is very difficult for a debtor to win a motion to vacate the judgment (and it is even harder if it was a not a default judgment).
+When the proof of service is rock solid, and it is personally served by a sheriff or a (still active) registered process server, it is very difficult for a debtor to win a motion to vacate the judgment (either a default or non-default judgment).

-If the proof of the debtor's wrongdoing is strong, a successful motion to vacate the judgment is only a temporary delay, the new court hearing or trial will likely produce the same result, a new judgment against the debtor.
-In this case, the clock is reset to after the new judgment date expiration of the judgment, and the debtor cannot try a motion to vacate the judgment again.
-(But they can file for bankruptcy protection.)
+If the proof of the debtor's wrongdoing is strong, a successful motion to vacate the judgment is just a temporary delay, the new court hearing or trial will likely produce the same result, a renewed new judgment against the debtor.
+In this case, the new judgment (however related judgment) will result and the debtor cannot try to vacate the judgment again.
+(But the debtor may file for bankruptcy protection at any time.)

 The basis of law to overturn judgments is often called "grounds for relief".
 These reasons can include:

 1) Mistake.
-Ignorance of the law is usually not an excuse, but once in a while, the debtor's side tries to claim a mistaken understanding of the facts.
+Ignorance of the law is usually not an excuse, but once in a while, the debtors try to claim a mistaken understanding of the facts.
 In California, this is described in CCP 473.

 2) Inadvertence.
 Merely not paying attention is usually not an excuse, but sometimes the debtor will try to use excuses like a relative died, they were moving, they were on drugs, etc. In California this is described in CCP 473 (b).